yehia67/documentation/trinity/0.1/how-to-guides/receive-a-transaction.md

 **Trinity has a user interface that allows you to receive transactions and generate new addresses at the click of a button.**

 :::danger:Important
-If you send a transaction that withdraws IOTA tokens from one of your addresses, you can't reuse that address.
+If you send a transaction that withdraws IOTA tokens from one of your addresses, you must never withdraw from that address again.
 Instead, you must generate a new address.
 :::

 1. Click **Receive**